 - Think about the spider.

-However, there is no denying that a traumatic incident involving a spider can cause arachnophobia.
-It affects 40% of the population, two out of ten males in six out of ten females to be medically diagnosed with arachnophobia.
+However, there is no denying that a traumatic spider incident can cause arachnophobia.
+It affects 40% of the population, two out of ten males and six out of ten females, to be medically diagnosed with arachnophobia.

 There are two main theories on this fear.